Headstorm/Interview/front-end/README.md

 By no stretch of the imagination am I an engineer with years of experience.
 However, I have had the opportunity to work with multiple front end technologies throughout my college career, which I have thoroughly enjoyed and want to continue to work with, amongst many other technologies that I can learn and improve from.
-Thus, I hope my front end challenge can relatively make up for what I may have lacked in the backend challenge and in this way can be provided the opportunity to leverage my skillset in adding value to a team at Headstorm, while learning from the engineers there.
+Thus, I hope my front end challenge can relatively make up for what I may have lacked in the backend challenge and in this way, be provided the opportunity to leverage my skill set in adding value to a team at Headstorm, while learning from the engineers there.